 You should also use 2-factor authentication on your iCloud account, email accounts, and other critical systems to protect your data as much as possible.
 It may seem inconvenient, but it’s the single biggest thing that you can do to protect your most critical data from being hacked!

-For more information on how to protect yourself and your business, contact IT Freedom at (512) 351-4960 or send us an email at firstname.lastname@example.org.
+For more information on how to protect yourself and your business contact our experts!
 The security of your business is crucial to maintain success.
-Don’t be a victim and wait until it’s too late!
+Don’t wait until it’s too late!
 Get the IT management solutions you need now.